-After successfully completing class 10th board exams, the students get confused about what to opt next for higher studies as there are many choices and options for the pass out students amongst which ITI Courses after 10th are also one of the best alternative available.
+After successfully completing class 10th board exams, the students get confused about what to opt for next for higher studies as there are many choices and options for the pass out students amongst which ITI Courses after 10th are also one of the best alternatives available.

 The main aim of the ITIs is to provide vocational training and technical training to the Indian students.
 Such institutions mainly focus on to develop a skilled workforce in India.

 For getting admission in ITI courses, the candidate needs to be eligible for the course first, then only they will be able to apply for the same.
 The eligibility criteria vary from one course to another as the requirements may range from 8th pass to 12th pass.

 a) 45 years for servicemen